 To publish a release train:

-- 1. Navigate to a release train that is in the Planning state. - 2.
-Click Publish.
+- 1 Navigate to a release train that is in the Planning state. - 2 Click Publish.

-The release package enters the Approved state and the Execute action is available to owners, such as release managers.
+The release package enters the In Progress state and the Close and Release Fail actions are available to owners, such as release managers.